maplant/scheme-rs/README.md

 In essence, it is a embedded scripting language for the async Rust ecosystem.

 Scheme-rs is intended to be fully compliant with R6RS, and R7RS large when it is eventually released.
-To that end the bones are mostly there but some key issues.
+To that end the bones are mostly there but some key issues remain.

 Eventually, I would like scheme-rs to be more opinionated in the extras it provides, and include a package manager.
 That is obviously a long way away.